James4Ever0/pyjom/tests/youtube_shorts/README.md

 you can bypass them. here are some basic parameters without lots of combinations. if you want to combine them, better figure it out yourself.

+some of them might already fail to work.

 https://github.com/alexmercerind/youtube-search-python/blob/fc12c05747f1f7bd89d71699403762b86b523da5/youtubesearchpython/core/constants.py#L45